 Use shade-grown tea leaves to grind Chinese Matcha green tea powder.
-The matcha preparation starts several weeks before harvest and may last up to 20 days, when the tea bushes are covered to prevent direct sunlight.
-This slows down growth, stimulates an increase in chlorophyll levels, turns the leaves a darker shade of green, and causes the production of amino acids, in particular theanine.
-Only the finest tea buds are hand-picked.
-After harvesting, the leaves are laid out flat to dry, however, they will crumble somewhat and become known as tencha.
-Then, tencha may be de-veined, de-stemmed, and stone-ground to the fine, bright green, talc-like powder known as matcha.
+The matcha preparation starts several weeks before harvest and may last up to 20 days when the tea bushes are covered to prevent direct sunlight.
+Tea leaves slow down growth, stimulates an increase in chlorophyll levels, turns the leaves a darker shade of green, and causes amino acids, particularly theanine.
+Only the most delicate tea buds are hand-picked.
+After harvesting, laid out flat and dried the tea leaves.
+However, they will crumble somewhat and become known as tencha.
+Then, tencha may be de-veined, de-stemmed, and stone-ground to the fine powder, bright green, talc-like powder known as matcha.

-Grinding the leaves is a slow process, because the mill stones must not get too warm, lest the aroma of the leaves is altered.
+Grinding the leaves is a slow process because the millstones must not get too warm to avoid the leaves’ aroma altered.
 It may take up to one hour to grind 30 grams of matcha.

-The flavour of matcha is dominated by its amino acids.
-The highest grades of matcha have more intense sweetness and deeper flavour than the standard or coarser grades of tea harvested later in the year.
+Its amino acids dominate the flavor of matcha.
+The highest matcha grades have more intense sweetness, and deeper flavor than the standard or coarser tea harvested qualities later in the year.

 - In China during the Tang Dynasty (618–907), tea leaves were steamed and formed into tea bricks for storage and trade.
 The tea was prepared by roasting and pulverizing the tea, and decocting the resulting tea powder in hot water, then adding salt.

-- Preparation and consumption of powdered tea was formed into a ritual by Chan or Zen Buddhists.
-The earliest extant Chan monastic code, entitled Chanyuan Qinggui (Rules of Purity for the Zen Monastery), describes in detail the etiquette for tea ceremonies.
+- Preparation and consumption of powdered tea were formed into a ritual by Chan or Zen Buddhists.
+The earliest extant Chan monastic code, entitled Chanyuan Qinggui (Rules of Purity for the Zen Monastery), describes the etiquette of tea ceremonies.